MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/samples.md

 <!-- stop tab view -->

-> [!NOTE]
+## Use deployment guides to deploy samples
-> [Use Step-by-step deployment guides](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/main/windows-container-samples) to help you deploy an example solution.
-The guide may also refer to a companion code sample.
+You can also [use step-by-step deployment guides](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/main/windows-container-samples) to help you deploy an example solution.
+Each guide may also refer to a companion code sample.